Remote Control Schema

 ],

-... // If you have other uses for this endpoint, you can add other return values of your own, but MAA will only read tasks.
+... // If your endpoint has other uses, you can add optional return values, but MAA only reads tasks

 }